June 1, 2026

 Recording to Reaper

-We need to be sure that the SQ-5 routing is properly set up and I have created a SHOW file that reconfigures the entire mixer.
+We need to be sure that the SQ-5 routing is properly set up and I have created *two* library presets.

-Once I have all the tracks recorded, I can do what is called a VIRTUAL SOUND CHECK, which means I can send each track to the same channel that it was captured on, straight out to the SQ-5 mixer without any editing or modifications.
-Any and all effects that I do on the mixer (EQ, compression, reverb, etc…), are heard and can be captured, but even better, I can immediately hear the effects of the changes that I make on the mixer.
-This is ideal to setup templates for settings, performance scenes and more.
+How it works is that once I have all the tracks recorded, I can reset the inputs from the physical devices attached inputs to individual channels from the DAW via USB and send each track to the same channel that it was captured on, straight out from Reaper and apply any of the mixer effects that I do on the mixer (gain, fader levels, EQ, compression, reverb, etc…), which are heard and can be modified, and immediately hear the effects of the changes that I make on the mixer.
+This is ideal to setup templates for settings, performance scenes and more or to re-output the modified channels to the main output and record the final results with all effects and modifications I do on the mixer to a final track in Reaper to export or straight to the USB drive.

 Windows 11 SOUND Setup